Expensify/App/docs/articles/expensify-classic/settings/Set-Notifications.md

 If you are still not receiving Expensify notifications and have an email address on a public domain, you may need to add Expensify's domains expensify.com and mg.expensify.com and amazonSES.com to your email's allowlist by taking the following steps:

- - Search for messages from expensify.com in your spam folder, opening them, and clicking “Not Spam” at the top of the message.
+ - Search for messages from expensify.com in your spam folder, open them, and click “Not Spam” at the top of each message.
  - Configure an email filter that identifies Expensify's domains and directs all incoming messages to your inbox, to avoid messages going to spam.
  - Add specific known Expensify email addresses to your email contacts list.